MortenMadsenLyngstad/RecipeHub/group-project/README.md

 - Scroll through a list/feed of your favorite recipes
 - Search for specific recipes among you favorites
 - Mark a recipe as a favorite
+-
+### User story 4: Removing a recipe

+As a food enthusiast, you want to remove a recipe you've made so that you can make a new improved one.

+The user is in need of an application where they can easily remove a recipe they've made.
+It should be obvious how to remove a recipe, and they should be asked if they are sure they want to remove it.
+Other users should not be able to remove a recipe that is not theirs.

+#### Important to be able to see

+- The button that removes a recipe
+- A confirmation message when removing a recipe
+- That the recipe is removed

+#### Important to be able to do

+- Remove a recipe
+- Confirm the removal of a recipe
+- Cancel the removal of a recipe